 Skin turgor is a sign of fluid loss (dehydration).
 Diarrhea or vomiting can cause fluid loss.
 Infants and young children with these conditions can rapidly lose lot of fluid, if they do not take enough water.
 Fever speeds up this process.

-To check for skin turgor, the health care provider grasps the skin between 2 fingers so that it is tented up.
+To check for skin turgor, the health care provider grasps the skin between two fingers so that it is tented up.
 Commonly on the lower arm or abdomen is checked.
 The skin is held for a few seconds then released.

 Skin with normal turgor snaps rapidly back to its normal position.
 Skin with poor turgor takes time to return to its normal position.

 Lack of skin turgor occurs with moderate to severe fluid loss.
 Mild dehydration is when fluid loss of 5% of the body weight.
 Moderate dehydration is 10% loss and severe dehydration is 15% or more loss of body weight.

 Edema is a condition where fluid builds up in the tissues and causes swelling.
 This causes the skin to be extremely difficult to pinch up.